MarcStan/github-action-pinner/Readme.md

 # Usage

-> GithubActionPinner update /path/to/workflow.yml
+> GithubActionPinner --update /path/to/workflow.yml

 This will scan the action yml for all actions and update them to use the respective SHA.

 * for branch/tag references it will use the current underlying SHA
 * for SHA references it will only update them if it finds a comment "`# @v1`" or similar next to it

-> GithubActionPinner check /path/to/workflow.yml
+> GithubActionPinner --check /path/to/workflow.yml

 This will only check for updates and print them on the console.
 The yml will not be modified